-- Sequence generation: generates symbols sequentially with an auto-regressive model (e.g. language modeling) √ - 2 Sequence tagging: takes a sequence as input, and returns a label for every element in the sequence (e.g. POS tagging) √ - 3 Pooled classification: takes a sequence as input, and returns a single label by pooling the RNN states.
+- Sequence generation: generates symbols sequentially with an auto-regressive model (e.g. language modeling) √ - 2 Sequence tagging: takes a sequence as input, and returns a label for every element in the sequence (e.g. POS tagging) √ - Openational States and States

-What we talked about so far assumes we want to output a sequence of labels (either to generate or tag a full sequence).

-What if we just want to predict a single label for the whole sequence?

-We can still use an RNN to capture the input sequential structure!

-We just need to pool the RNNs states, i.e., map them to a single vector

-Then add a single softmax to output the final label.
+- What we talked about so far assumes we want to output a sequence of labels (either to generate or tag a full sequence). - What if we just want to predict a single label for the whole sequence? - We can still use an RNN to capture the input sequential structure! - We just need to pool the RNNs states, i.e., map them to a single vector Then add a single softmax to output the final label.